-- 5. Click 'Finish'.
+5. Click 'OK'.
 Watch your hands!
 The chuck vacuum will turn on and the chuck will move underneath the camera.
-You can now close the chuck cover. - 6.
-Click the 'Manual Alignment' icon and follow the directions in the dialogue box on the left.
+You can now close the chuck cover.

+6. Click the 'Camera' icon and select 'Align' \rightarrow 'Manual' from the pop-up menu.
+Follow the directions in the dialogue box that appears where the icons were.

 There are various controls at your disposal to navigate across your sample: